Aruba (AW)

 A trademark is a sign which serves to distinguish the goods or the services of an individual or an industrial or commercial enterprise, or a group of such enterprises from those of third parties.

-Trademark protection is obtained by first use of the trademark.
-Registration gives a presumption of first use as of Registration date.
+Trademark protection is obtained by the first use of the trademark.
+The right of use of a mark to single out one’s goods or services from those of others belongs to him who has first made use of said mark within the described frame in Aruba, but solely for the kind of goods or services to which end he makes use of said mark, and not longer than 3 years after its last use.
+Registration gives a presumption of first use as of registration date.
 Trademark protection can also be acquired by sufficient public recognition (famous marks).
-According to the Aruba Trademarks Act the right of exclusive use of a trademark to distinguish the goods and services of an enterprise or an individual from those of others, pertains to the one who has made first use of the trademark for same goods and services.
+According to the Aruba Trade & Service Marks Act, the right of exclusive use of a trademark to distinguish the goods and services of an enterprise or an individual from those of others pertains to the one who has made first use of the trademark for same goods and services.

 Registrable as a trademark are: